bmoff/code-first-design/README.md

 # Code-First-Design

-Design and development are converging, particularly driven by AI-assisted workflows.
+Design and development are converging, which is being accelerated by AI-assisted workflows.
 More teams are designing directly in code using AI editors such as Cursor and Lovable, and tools like Figma can now generate working components.
-This reduces the need for traditional handoff, as developers, designers, and PMs can create and test ideas straight in the codebase.

-However, these AI-assistent tools often lack the context and guardrails to produce code that is consistent, reusable, and easy to scale.
+However, these AI-assisted tools often lack the context and guardrails to produce code that is consistent, reusable, and easy to scale.

 Most teams still rely on a traditional handoff process.
 Product managers write specifications, designers create mock-ups, and developers rebuild them in code.
 This duplication slows down iteration and creates friction, even as AI becomes part of everyday work.